sabiransari1/assorted-bulb-9592/README.md

 - Commit and push your changes to your forked repository.
 - Submit a pull request, and we'll review your changes.

+## Suggestions
-## Suggestions: If you have ideas for updates or improvements but don't want to code them yourself, please open an issue to share your suggestions.
+If you have ideas for updates or improvements but don't want to code them yourself, please open an issue to share your suggestions.
 We appreciate your input!

+## Documentation
-## Documentation: If you notice any areas where our documentation can be enhanced or expanded, feel free to contribute by adding the necessary information.
+If you notice any areas where our documentation can be enhanced or expanded, feel free to contribute by adding the necessary information.